-Linden is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Linden, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Linden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Linden is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Linden who work in office and administrative support (11.11%), sales jobs (6.67%), and management occupations (6.67%).

 Of important note, Linden is also a town of artists.
 Linden has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Linden’s character.